nhsconnect/nhslogin/src/what-is-provisioning.md

 1. The patient’s demographic details and the organisation’s ODS code are submitted
 2. The system checks eligibility and validates the patient’s details against PDS
 3. A response is returned with either a provisioning ID or an error
-4. An email is sent to the patient with instructions to complete their account setup
+4. If successful, an email is sent to the patient with a link to complete setting up their account

 </br>